bytutorial/asp.net-mvc-identity-without-entity-framework/README.md

 For more information about this tutorial you can visit my site: https://bytutorial.com/blogs/asp-net-mvc/aspnet-mvc-identity-without-using-entity-framework

-Leave any comments or feedback if there is any enquiry.
+Leave a comment or feedback if there is an enquiry.